solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 - There are many
   [Oracle providers on Solana](https://solana.com/developers/courses/connecting-to-offchain-data/oracles).
 - You can build your own Oracle to create a custom data feed
-- You have to be careful when choosing your data feed providers
+- You must be careful when choosing data feed providers on Solana to ensure accurate, reliable data for smart contracts and financial apps.
+Malicious or faulty providers can lead to security risks, manipulation, or financial loss.
+  Additionally, slow or centralized feeds may result in performance issues or single points of failure.

 ## Lesson